flutter/website/src/platform-channels.md

   }
 ```

-Finally, we replace the `build` method from the template to contain a small user
+Finally, replace the `build` method from the template to contain a small user
 interface that displays the battery state in a string, and a button for
 refreshing the value.